Autodrop3d/autodrop3dClient/README.md

 # autodrop3dClient
-Client software for 3d printers interfacing with AutoDrop3D
+Client software for 3d printers interfacing with AutoDrop3D.
+This software will let you connect your printer to the https://autodrop3d.com cloud.

 This is the client software for the autodrop3d printer system.